 Drug addiction can feel isolating.
-Most individuals who have substance use disorders feel like no one understands what they’re going through.
+Most individuals who have substance abuse disorders for alcohol, prescription medications or illegal drugs feel like no one understands what they’re going through.
 One of the best ways to help people realize that they’re not alone in recovery is group therapy.
-At Denver Recovery Center, we prioritize this type of therapy to kickstart recovery.
+At Denver Recovery Center, we prioritize this type of therapy for clients to kickstart recovery.

-There are a number of reasons why group therapy works, but the main one is that it shows people that they aren’t alone.
+There are several reasons why groups work, but the main one is that it shows people that they aren’t alone.
 If you’re used to feeling isolated, hearing from peers can make you feel accepted and understood.

 The beauty of group therapy is that the leader will never pressure you to speak.
 You’re always welcome to share or volunteer information if you’d like, but if you prefer to begin by just listening, that’s okay.
 You can learn a lot by listening to other people’s stories.
 Moreover, you’ll start discovering ways to prevent relapse in the future.

-Throughout the years, you’ll find that group therapy may stick with you even more than individual counseling.
+Throughout the days, months, and years — yes, it is completely possible — following treatment, you’ll find that group lessons may stick with you even more than individual counseling.
 This can happen for a few different reasons.
 First, you’ll create important, lasting relationships with your peers in group therapy.
 They can be a great support system to lean on for years to come in your recovery.

 These individuals understand what you’ve been through and will continue to understand how difficult recovery is.
 Staying in touch and participating in alumni events with the people you meet during group therapy will help you stay sober.